barcodepandora/reel/README.md

 ### TODO:

-* Issue Realm
-* Issue YoutubePlayer-Swift at pod install
+* Issue YoutubePlayer-Swift at pod install and then Build Failed